Microwave Cooking for One by Marie T Smith

 Remembering Mom at Christmas

-Christmas 1957
+Christmas 1957 in Fort Huachuca, AZ

 Christmas was always a wondrous time during my childhood because Mom went to extra lengths to make it that way.
-For many years I would go to bed on Christmas Eve, and the entire house would look as it usually did.
+In the beginning, I would go to bed on Christmas Eve, and the entire house would look as it usually did.
 On Christmas morning I would awake to find a fully decorated tree with lots of presents underneath.
 Not only did Santa leave presents he would literally put up and decorate the tree too!
 One year, when I was about six, Mom and Dad suggested that we help Santa out a bit by purchasing the tree and putting it in the stand.
 The next year we decided to help Santa a little more by adding the lights.
 The next year Santa needed even more help, so we would add the decorations and tinsel (one strand at a time).

-Christmas 1958
+Christmas 1958 in Fort Huachuca, AZ

 Needless to say I was nine years old before I found out the secret about Santa Claus.
 After Mom told me (because my classmates had been teasing me so much), I cried and cried, "Why did you tell me?"
 Some things you'd just prefer not to know the truth about.
 In 1958 we were still living in Fort Huachuca, Arizona.
 Leslie wouldn't arrive for another four months yet.
 Dad made me the stove.
 It was really quite ingenious.
 It was a cabinet with two doors on it (perfect for doubling as a toy box), the knobs were painted copper as were the make-believe burners made out of coffee can tops and nailed to the top.
 Just look at all the dishes and Revereware pots (child size) with copper bottoms sitting on top of the stove I received to go along with it!